alamaison/emacs-cmake-project/README.md

 Emacs CMake project mode
 ==========

-This minor-mode integrates the CMake build process into the Emacs ecosystem.
+A minor-mode integrating the CMake build process with the Emacs ecosystem.

 Why?
 ----------